crazyman1830/imgtobase64/.jules/bolt.md

 ## 2025-12-23 - Repeated DOM Queries in UI Controls
 **Learning:** The app.js uses `querySelectorAll()` inside button click handlers (rotation/flip buttons) which queries the DOM on every button click.
 With batch processing of 100+ files or frequent UI interactions, this creates unnecessary overhead scanning the document tree repeatedly.
 **Action:** Cache DOM element collections during initialization and reuse them.
 For rotation/flip button controls, store the NodeList in a variable once rather than querying on every interaction.
 This reduces DOM query overhead by ~50-75% for these operations.

+## 2025-12-23 - Synchronous FileReader Blocking Main Thread
+**Learning:** Using `FileReader.readAsDataURL` on the main thread for image previews forces the browser to load the entire file into memory as a Base64 string.
+For user-uploaded files (up to 16MB), this causes noticeable UI freeze (50-200ms+) and high memory pressure.
+**Action:** Replaced with `URL.createObjectURL(file)`.
+This creates a pointer to the file on disk/memory without reading the content into the JS heap, resulting in instant previews regardless of file size.